naryou/RAD-seq-tutorials/stacks/A-tutorial_NY.md

 This is a tutorial to use the [Stacks](https://catchenlab.life.illinois.edu/stacks/manual/) pipeline to generate a VCF file from raw RAD-seq data

-Created by Narcis, July 2024, updated July 2024
+Created by Narcis, July 2024, updated August 2024

 ## Step 0: cleaning the data from phiX

 This step is optional.
+For quality control and normalization, genome of PhiX (a bacteriophage) is added to the Illumina library for sequencing.
 Sometimes the sequencing centers don't perform PhiX removal.
 Here is the tutorial to do it.

 We will use [HTStream](https://github.com/s4hts/HTStream) for removal of PhiX using this command:

 ```
 #!/bin/bash
-src=/home/ubuntu/course/raw_data
+src=/home/ubuntu/narcis/raw_data

 /home/ubuntu/course/executables/hts_SeqScreener --singleend-input $src/R1_001.fastq.gz \
 -L R1_001.phix.json -f R1_001.phiX